brettz9/eslint-config-ash-nazg/README.md

 [great-eye](./great-eye.js) (or [great-eye-node](./great-eye-node.js)) for
 still stricter rules though which are probably best not used).

+`env` is set to automatically include `'shared-node-browser': true` given that most environments will be Node or a browser or a polyglot Node-browser.
+If you really don't want this, you can override by setting `'shared-node-browser': false`.
+Note that this setting only adds globals which are present in either Node or the browser; it won't falsely allow browser globals in a Node app or vice versa; you can use `env`'s `node: true` or `browser: true` if you want to support Node or browser globals.

 (See [explicitly-unused.js](./explicitly-unused.js) for the core and extended rules we don't include (rationale for non-inclusion below).)